kiekostui/IPTV/README.md

-- The m3u8 file is a list of Italian TV channels: dtv, pluto, rakuten, SKY and daddylive channels
+- The m3u8 file is a list of Italian TV channels: dtv, pluto, rakuten.